 How did the reference benchmark differ from a broad market index?
+Not each become a broad market index?

 Not applicable.

 How did this financial product perform with regard to the sustainability indicators to determine the alignment of the reference benchmark with the sustainable investment objective?